threatcode/BugCode/CHANGELOG/3.8/community.md

  * Fix hostnames bug in Nikto and Core Impact plugins
  * Change Openvas plugin: Low and Debug threats are not taken as vulnerabilities.
  * Add fplugin command to close vulns created after a certain time
- * Add list-plugins command to bogcode-manage to see all available plugins
+ * Add list-plugins command to bugcode-manage to see all available plugins
  * Fix a logging error in PluginBase class
  * Fix an error when using NexposePlugin from command line.
  * Add CSV parser to Dnsmap Plugin